An ode to Daniele De Rossi, a man who never forgot his duty to his hometown

 With a 6-0 deficit, there can be a tendency to ease off and wallow before full-time, perhaps going into challenges with a little less venom or saving more extravagant attempts on goal for when they really matter.

-De Rossi, though, has rarely, if ever, shown himself to have anything resembling an off-switch, and the defeat at Old Trafford was no exception.
+De Rossi, though, rarely, if ever, showed himself to have anything resembling an off-switch, and the defeat at Old Trafford was no exception.

 One might look at him pulling off such a technically difficult move and decide it was made easier by the lack of situational pressure, but another way of looking at it is to acknowledge a refusal to accept defeat – something which we saw once more with De Rossi with his role in Roma’s comeback-for-the-ages against Barcelona in the 2017-18 Champions League.